I-COM Data Creativity Awards

 Otherwise, you can conveniently pay with your credit card here: Non-Member entry fee payment link.

-For both Members and Non-Members, if your company is based in Singapore, please email us at firstname.lastname@example.org to obtain the payment link.
+For both Members and Non-Members, if your company billing details are based in either Estonia or Singapore, please email us at email@example.com to obtain the payment link.

 Disclaimer: Kindly note that there will be an additional 3rd party charge for the credit card processing.